 For the millions of immigrants who come to the United States each year, it may be difficult to understand why someone would want to renounce a citizenship that they envy.
 The US is their end goal.
 But for a small group of individuals, that same citizenship has become a burden, stumbling block, or even a liability.

-The remarkable thing about the past few years, then, is not that the numbers are small but that these numbers have been growing.
-Something obviously changed between 2009 and 2010 to send renunciation rates sky-high with no indication of slowing down.
+The remarkable thing about the past few years is not that the numbers are small but that these numbers have been growing.
+Something obviously changed between 2009 and 2020 to send renunciation rates sky-high with no indication of slowing down.

 Why Do People Renounce?

-The first component of the renunciation trend we have to understand is what it actually means to renounce citizenship.
+The first component of the renunciation trend we must understand is what it means to renounce citizenship.
 Put simply, renunciation is the voluntary act of giving up your citizenship.